 If you're planning to ride a motorcycle or scooter in London, you should be aware that many roads are narrow, busy and congested.

 BikeSafe is an initiative run by the police for both new and experienced riders where police motorcyclists teach you safer riding skills specific to the streets of London.
 The courses are suitable for locals, motorbike or scooter-riding tourists and students, as well as corporate clients.

 Find your way around London with a pocket atlas or similar guide.

-You can also get London live traffic updates on the Highways Agency’s website, which provides up-to-the-minute traffic news to avoid problem roads.
+You can also get London live traffic updates on the Highways England’s website, which provides up-to-the-minute traffic news to avoid problem roads.